turnkeylinux-apps/mattermost/README.rst

-Mattermost - open source, self-hosted Slack-alternative
+Mattermost - open source, self-hosted Slack alternative
 =======================================================

-`Mattermost`_ is an alternative to proprietary SaaS messaging and brings all your team communication into one place, making it searchable and accessible anywhere.
+`Mattermost`_ is a sleek, Slack-compatible open source service that makes it easy to self-host team communications.
+It brings messaging and file sharing into one place, accessible across PCs and mobile, with archiving and search.
+It integrates with a range of apps out-of-the-box and is extendable so you can build custom functionality on top of the Golang / React core.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that: